ukduw/se-app-deployment/day-3/README.md

 NOTE: **env variable not persistent** when you use export
 - For **persistence, edit the** `/etc/environment` **file**, adding the new var
+- `source /etc/environment` for changes to take effect

 ## Databases